Learn about the GST Council's structure, powers, and recent decisions. Discover how it impacts tax rates, compliance, and economic policies in India

 -

-Gst rate changes and rules of the Council have reflected anywhere, leading to changes in the sectors, which are instrumental to business performance.
+GST rate changes significantly impact industries like manufacturing, retail, and services.
 Many industries such as manufacturing, retail trade and services sectors simplify their process and have got the relief of taxes that has helped all in the process of formation and growth of economic sectors.

 -